Home for the Holidays: The Favor

 “Well, what is it like for you there?
 Are your parents and other family members in awe of you because you now hold such a crucial office?
 Do they treat you the same, or do they treat you with kid gloves?”

-The inexperienced reporter was surprised by the look in the Director’s eyes at this personal questions.
+The inexperienced reporter was surprised by the look in the Director’s eyes at this personal question.
 Andrew nearly panicked at the thought that he might have taken too much liberty.

 “Are you kidding?” the Director laughed after a thoughtful minute and a direct look into Andrew's eyes.